 For this reason, it is highly recommended that you contact an auto accident attorney as soon as possible after the accident.
 Nashville car accident lawyer Henry Queener will not only advise you of your legal rights, but he will gather necessary evidence, collect your medical records, communicate with insurance companies, ensure that you do not miss any filing deadlines, serve legal papers on the defendant, and fight to get you maximum money damages.

-In some situations, the health insurance company will pay for some (or all) of the medical treatment incurred by an auto accident, but health insurance companies are under no obligation to do so.
+A. In some situations, the health insurance company will pay for some (or all) of the medical treatment incurred by an auto accident, but health insurance companies are under no obligation to do so.
 It is ultimately your responsibility to ensure that medical bills are paid in a timely manner.
 A car accident lawyer can help you deal with your health care providers and health insurance representatives, and ensure that you receive a favorable auto accident settlement to cover your medical treatment.

-If your health insurance carrier paid some or all of your medical providers, then your health insurance may be entitled to be paid back out of your auto accident settlement under principles of subrogation.
+A. If your health insurance carrier paid some or all of your medical providers, then your health insurance may be entitled to be paid back out of your auto accident settlement under principles of subrogation.

 Subrogation is a complex and complicated area of law that can vary a great deal from health insurance policy to health insurance policy, state to state, and situation to situation.
 Handling your own claim involves more than just settling with the auto insurance company; it also involves negotiating with unpaid medical providers and health insurance companies, who paid for medical treatment caused by your accident.

-This is a complicated question and varies from state to state.
+A. This is a complicated question and varies from state to state.
 Because insurance companies often hire aggressive lawyers to defend the negligent motorists who injured the car accident victim, it is important to hire a personal injury attorney who will fight for your legal rights the money that you deserve.
 Moreover, it is incredibly important to hire a lawyer who understands the complex uninsured motorist laws and how they apply to your situation.

-If you were injured in an auto accident, you should make sure to notify the police and get medical treatment as soon as possible.
+A. If you were injured in an auto accident, you should make sure to notify the police and get medical treatment as soon as possible.
 You should also notify you insurance company of the accident, but do not make any statements regarding fault or liability.
 Additionally, you may want to consult with a Nashville car accident attorney in order to learn more about recovering money damages for your car accident injuries in an auto accident lawsuit.